AshishYesale7/Calander-Ai/src/Update catalog/catalog_update_2025-10-30.md

 *   **Google Workspace APIs:** We have deeply integrated the **Google Calendar, Google Tasks, and Gmail APIs** to provide seamless, real-time data synchronization for users who connect their Google account.
 *   **Competitive Programming APIs:** The Codefolio Ally plugin fetches data from the public APIs of **Codeforces, LeetCode (via its GraphQL endpoint), and CodeChef** (leveraging a reliable third-party proxy).
-*   **Razorpay API:** Used as the payment gateway for securely processing all subscription payments for monthly and yearly plans.
+*   **Razorpay API:** Used as the payment gateway for securely processing all subscription payments.

 ## **4. Key Libraries & Utilities**